 Orders and directions of the Federal President shall require for their validity the countersignature of the Federal Chancellor or of the competent Federal Minister.
-This provision shall not apply to the appointment or dismissal of the Federal Chancellor, the dissolution of the Bundestag under Article 63, or a request made under paragraph (3) of Article 69.
+This provision shall not apply to the appointment or dismissal of the Federal Chancellor, the dissolution of the Bundestag under Article 63, or a request made under paragraph (3) of Article 69

-Article 59 [Representation of the Federation]
+Article 59 [Representation of the Federation for the purposes of international law]

-(1) The Federal President shall represent the Federation in terms of international law.
+- (1) The Federal President shall represent the Federation for the purposes of international law.
 He shall conclude treaties with foreign states on behalf of the Federation.
-He shall accredit and receive envoys.

-(2) Treaties that regulate the political relations of the Federation or relate to subjects of federal legislation shall require the consent or participation, in the form of a federal law, of the bodies responsible in such a case for the enactment of federal law.
+He shall accredit and receive envoys. - (2) Treaties that regulate the political relations of the Federation or relate to subjects of federal legislation shall require the consent or participation, in the form of a federal law, of the bodies responsible in such a case for the enactment of federal law.
 In the case of executive agreements the provisions concerning the federal administration shall apply mutatis mutandis.

-Article 59 a [Repealed]
+Article 59a [Repealed]

-Article 60 [Appointment and dismissal of federal judges, federal civil servants, and military officers; pardon]
+Article 60 [Appointment of civil servants - Pardon - Immunity]

-(1) The Federal President shall appoint and dismiss federal judges, federal civil servants, and commissioned and noncommissioned officers of the Armed Forces, except as may otherwise be provided by a law.

-(2) He shall exercise the power to pardon individual offenders on behalf of the Federation.

-(3) He may delegate these powers to other authorities.

-(4) Paragraphs (2) to (4) of Article 46 shall apply to the Federal President mutatis mutandis.
+- (1) The Federal President shall appoint and dismiss federal judges, federal civil servants, and commissioned and non-commissioned officers of the Armed Forces, except as may otherwise be provided by a law. - (2) He shall exercise the power to pardon individual offenders on behalf of the Federation. - (3) He may delegate these powers to other authorities. - (4) Paragraphs (2) to (4) of Article 46 shall apply to the Federal President mutatis mutandis.